pktherock/React-Contact-List-app/README.md

   - Contexts -> All Contexts
   - Hooks -> All Hooks
   - Layouts -> This folder contains Public layout, Header, footer component
-  - Services -> All service to call api end points or access outside of the project resources
+  - Services -> All services to call api endpoints or access outside of the project resources
   - app.routes.jsx -> Routing configuration file

 ## How to run this project locally